martinnormark/jarvis/README.md

    ```

 5. **Environment variables not loading** (macOS):

    - Check that `.env.local` exists and has the correct format
    - Ensure no spaces around the `=` sign in `.env.local`
    - Restart the application after editing `.env.local`

+6. **Volume reduction not working**:
+   - Check that you're using the `VolumeReducingAudioInterface`
+   - Verify the volume reduction factor is between 0.0 and 1.0
+   - Ensure the fade duration is reasonable (50-500ms recommended)

 ### Platform Detection